Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Scalar bounds

 From \eqref{Positivity}, \eqref{chi} and \eqref{frakU}, we get positivity conditions on linear combinations \footnote{This is well defined as $\mathcal{W}_{1,0} >0$ as argued in \eqref{wn0}.} of $w_{p,q}=\frac{\mathcal{W}_{p,q}}{\mathcal{W}_{1,0}}$.
 These set of conditions have been referred to in literature \cite{Raman:2021pkf} as $PB_C$ conditions.
 Since the amplitude is typically real, we also obtain Bieberbach Rogosinski bounds on $w_{p,q}$ from \eqref{tru} (also known in literature as $TR_U$).
 The algorithm will generically follow \cite{Raman:2021pkf} and we refer the interested reader to the details there.
 We begin by first noting that \eqref{w01} implies \bea \alpha_1(a)&=&-27 a^2(1+ a~ w_{01})\leq 0 \, \qquad\forall-0.1933 M^2 <a< \frac{2 M^2}{3}, \nonumber \\ &\implies& \frac{-3}{2M^2} \leq w_{01}\leq \frac{5.1733}{M^2}. \eea We note that this precisely agrees with the result in \cite{Caron-Huot:2020cmc} when we account for the difference in the definitions of $x$ due to the conventions.
 We have used $x= -s_1 s_2-s_2 s_3-s_3 s_1$ while \cite{Caron-Huot:2020cmc} used $s_1^2+s_2^2+s_3^2$ which gives $w_{01}=\frac{-\tilde{g}_3}{2}$ (since $s_1+s_2+s_3=0$) which translates to $-10.34<\tilde{g}_3<3$.
 In the second step, we solve for the set of inequalities derived from \eqref{Positivity}, \eqref{chi}, \eqref{frakU} and \eqref{tru} upto a certain value of $n=n_{max}$.
 Note that the conditions derived from \eqref{tru} are $a$ dependent.
 In order to efficiently solve the inequalities, we discretize the variable $a$ over the range specified in \eqref{rangeofasc} in steps of $\delta a$ and then solve for the resulting larger set of inequalities.
 We present our results for $n_{max}=5$ and $\delta a= \frac{1}{101}$ in the table below.
 We shall follow the convention of \cite{Raman:2021pkf} namely $M^2=\frac{8}{3}$ and re-write the results of \cite{Caron-Huot:2020cmc} in this convention for ease of comparison.

 We note that we get an excellent agreement with \cite{Caron-Huot:2020cmc}.
 In \cite{Raman:2021pkf} a comparison was done with the massive case and the results of \cite{Caron-Huot:2020cmc}, where it was noted that some of the results $TR_U$ were stronger.
 However, since \cite{Caron-Huot:2020cmc} considered only the massless case, so the above is more appropriate comparison as the results show.
 We attribute the discrepancy in the $w_{02},w_{21},w_{12},w_{03}$ values to the following:\\ We have not completely solved the Locality constraints $N_c$ but we have implicitly assumed that they are zero when we consider a low energy expansion \eqref{leexp}.
-However, each Wilson coefficient actually involves an infinite sum of locality constraints for instance So strictly speaking, what we have are bounds on these combinations and not the $w_{p,q}$'s themselves.
-In practice however one would have expected that since we obtained the range of $a$ by using some of the locality constraints this should have resolved the issue.
+However, each Wilson coefficient actually involves an infinite sum of locality constraints for instance

+So strictly speaking, what we have are bounds on these combinations and not the $w_{p,q}$'s themselves.
+In practice, however one would have expected that since we obtained the range of $a$ by using some of the locality constraints, this should have resolved the issue.
 However, we remind the reader that to get the bounds listed in the table we used $PB_c$ conditions in addition to the $TR_U$'s.
 The $PB_c$'s are linear conditions in the $w_{p,q}$'s which are {\it independent} of $a$.